edespino/cloudberry-site/docs/security/client-auth.md

 This topic explains how to configure client connections and authentication for Apache Cloudberry.

-When a Cloudberry Database system is first initialized, the system contains one predefined *superuser* role.
-This role will have the same name as the operating system user who initialized the Cloudberry Database system.
+When a Apache Cloudberry system is first initialized, the system contains one predefined *superuser* role.
+This role will have the same name as the operating system user who initialized the Apache Cloudberry system.
 This role is referred to as `gpadmin`.
 By default, the system is configured to only allow local connections to the database from the `gpadmin` role.
-If you want to allow any other roles to connect, or if you want to allow connections from remote hosts, you have to configure Cloudberry Database to allow such connections.
-This section explains how to configure client connections and authentication to Cloudberry Database.
+If you want to allow any other roles to connect, or if you want to allow connections from remote hosts, you have to configure Apache Cloudberry to allow such connections.
+This section explains how to configure client connections and authentication to Apache Cloudberry.

-## Allowing Connections to Cloudberry Database
+## Allowing Connections to Apache Cloudberry

 Client access and authentication is controlled by a configuration file named `pg_hba.conf` (the standard PostgreSQL host-based authentication file).
 For detailed information about this file, see [The pg_hba.conf File](https://www.postgresql.org/docs/14/auth-pg-hba-conf.html) in the PostgreSQL documentation.

-In Cloudberry Database, the `pg_hba.conf` file of the coordinator instance controls client access and authentication to your Cloudberry system.
+In Apache Cloudberry, the `pg_hba.conf` file of the coordinator instance controls client access and authentication to your Cloudberry system.
 The segments also have `pg_hba.conf` files, but these are already correctly configured to only allow client connections from the coordinator host.
 The segments never accept outside client connections, so there is no need to alter the `pg_hba.conf` file on segments.

 The general format of the `pg_hba.conf` file is a set of records, one per line.
 Blank lines are ignored, as is any text after a \# comment character.
 A record is made up of a number of fields which are separated by spaces and/or tabs.
 Fields can contain white space if the field value is quoted.
 Records cannot be continued across lines.